Dominus-Proxius/Aquatica-Testing/README.md

-# Polar Proxy
+# Pulsar Proxy

-Polar Proxy is a web proxy designed to bypass school filters, enabling access to games and other blocked websites.
-Built for the Titanium Network Proxathon 2024, Polar Proxy aims to provide a seamless and secure browsing experience.
+Pulsar Proxy is a web proxy designed to bypass school filters, enabling access to games and other blocked websites.
+Built for the Titanium Network Proxathon 2024, Pulsar Proxy aims to provide a seamless and secure browsing experience.

 ## Features